tanyipeng834/youtube-data-analytics/README.md

 # Usage
 ```
 Import this repository and run all cells from the yotube.ipynb file
-It will propmpt you for the category you want to analyse on.
+It will prompt you for the category you want to analyse on.
 Please input a appropriate category based on the documentation
 ```